geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Geohot** [[00:08:01](https://www.youtube.com/watch?v=axTYYYYOHHY&t=481)]
 Yeah, I saw that at Gitmerge.
 I haven't tried it yet, but I'm excited about that.
-Yeah, this should all be...
+Yeah, this should all be..
 The value prop of Tinygrad is that all of this stuff is in one unified framework.
 And it should be really easy to jump between the overworld and the kernel world.